Refugee Visa for Australia

 Types of Refugee Visas

-• Global Special Humanitarian Visa (Subclass 202) : For people outside their home country due to discrimination or human rights abuses.
+For people outside their home country due to discrimination or serious human rights violations.

-• Protection Visa (Subclass 866) : For individuals who arrive in Australia and engage Australia’s protection obligations.
+For individuals already in Australia who seek protection and engage Australia’s protection obligations.

 Eligibility Criteria

-• Genuine Refugee Status : Must be outside their home country and unable to return due to a well-founded fear of persecution based on race, religion, nationality, membership of a particular social group, or political opinion.
+• Be a Genuine Refugee – Unable to return home due to a well-founded fear of persecution based on race, religion, nationality, political opinion, or membership of a social group.

-• Resettlement Need : Priority is given to those who, aside from facing persecution, have no prospects of protection or resettlement in another country.
+• Demonstrate Resettlement Need – Show that they have no viable protection or resettlement options in another country.

 Benefits of a Refugee Visa

-• Right to Live and Work : Unlimited rights to live, work, and study in Australia.
+• Right to Live and Work – Full work, study, and residency rights in Australia.

-• Access to Social Services : Eligibility for social security payments, health care services, and support services to help with settlement.
+• Access to Social Services – Eligibility for social security, Medicare, and settlement support services.

-• Family Reunion : Possibility to propose family members for resettlement in Australia.
+• Family Reunion – Ability to propose eligible family members for resettlement.

-• Pathway to Citizenship : After a period of residency, the opportunity to apply for Australian citizenship.
+• Pathway to Citizenship – Opportunity to apply for Australian citizenship after meeting residency requirements.